-Allison Baird is a Liberty Clinical Specialist for KiMobility.
-She has worked as an Occupational Therapist since 1999 and received her ATP certification in 2015.
+Allison Baird has worked as an Occupational Therapist since 1999 and received her ATP certification in 2015.
 Allison has worked in a variety of healthcare settings in NJ & NY including: Level 1 & 2 Trauma Centers, Rehabilitation hospitals, and Outpatient clinics.
-She was the Advanced Clinician &Clinical Coordinator for the Seating Program in NY Presbyterian-Columbia.
+She was the Advanced Clinician & Clinical Coordinator for the Seating Program in NY Presbyterian-Columbia.
 In addition, she was a home modification consultant for the MS Society of NYC.
 Allison is a Guest Lecturer for the Occupational Therapy Graduate program at Touro College and for the Art Therapy Graduate Program for the School of Visual Arts.

 Participants will be able to describe the features of the pelvis, trunk, and spine that we are evaluating in the mat evaluation.